Table of Contents

 There have been quite a few changes already; might it all change again?

-Yes this is possible.
-DfE has said that the Attendance Advice will next be reviewed in July 2014 The direction of travel appears to be about restricting and discouraging the use of code B
+Yes this is possible although the direction of travel appears to be about restricting and discouraging the use of code B

 What does Ofsted say about flexischooling?

-Ofsted has not made a public statement about flexischooling since the revised Attendance Advice was published on March 22nd 2013.
-However, in September 2013 Ofsted praised the flexischooling arrangements at Hollinsclough School.
-More generally, Ofsted monitors "overall and persistent absence and attendance rates for different groups" and is expected to adhere to current Advice on Attendance from the Government (where persistent absence is set at 15%)
+Ofsted has not made a public statement about flexischooling However, Ofsted has praised Hollinsclough and Erpingham.
+More generally, Ofsted monitors overall and persistent absence and attendance rates for different groups (Link) and is expected to adhere to current Advice on Attendance from the Government

 What does this mean for the Bedford scheme?

 How can I keep up with all the changes?

 Many people have told me that they don't know what's happening with flexischooling.
 Updates will be posted here.
-DfE has said that the Attendance Advice will next be reviewed in July 2014 When searching for information, try with a space between the words and also a hyphen ie "flexi schooling" and flexi-schooling".
-I understand that the Minister Liz Truss met with Graham Stuart MP in Autumn 2013 to discuss flexischooling.
+When searching for information, try with a space between the words and also a hyphen ie "flexi schooling" and flexi-schooling".